Fridays4Future/ToolpicCore/README.md

 ## Toolpic Custom Components

 Some other routines are solved with *Toolpic Vue Custom Components*.
-As the directives, they are shipped trough the `toolpic` core system too.
+As the directives, they are shipped through the `toolpic` core system too.
 They also are provided by `SuperTemplate` which you should use to extend from by default.

 Anyway, the *Toolpic Vue Custom Components* also can be imported manually from `toolpic` module:
 ```javascript